WEST LIBERTY CHRISTIAN FELLOWSHIP

 CHURCH COVENANT:

 BARUCH ATA YHWH SEBAOTH – Bless You.
 Praise You.
 Thank You Beloved LORD GOD.
-We are thankful for our Worship Team and the freedom we have to worship God at any time and in any place.
+We are thankful for our Teaching team and their willingness to engage with us and our children to learn more about God and to encourage us in building a relationship with Christ.

 Weekly Dawn Prayer – Wednesday mornings at 7:00am both in person and via Zoom